JaniceChan/C09CodyCat/README.md

 6. **Description of the technology that you will use**

   Frontend: HTML, CSS, Javascript, (following RESTful API, CRUD)
-  Backend: JSON (packages to install include express, body-parser, multer, nedb, cookie-parser, express-validator), Ajax, NeDB
+  Backend: JSON (packages to install include express, body-parser, multer, nedb, express-session, cookie-parser, express-validator), Ajax, NeDB

 7. **Description of the technical challenges**
   1. Remember to follow the REST design for frontend